Read the latest Rochester This Week on Substack

 8. Plan the Perfect Valentine’s Day

-From romantic walks to creative date ideas and thoughtful gifts, February 14 offers plenty of ways to celebrate love—your way.
+From intimate walks to creative date ideas and thoughtful gifts, February 14 offers plenty of ways to celebrate love—your way.
+Include a variety of Valentine’s Day-themed events and romantic restaurants around Rochester.

 9. Stay Warm & Active With Indoor Adventures